codystuart/Lab-Rat/README.md

 In 'Lab Rat,' players embark on a thrilling adventure within the confines of a research lab as they search for a cure to a menacing zombie virus.
 Explore a world of challenges, puzzles, and heart-pounding action in this FPS puzzle adventure.

+## Lessons Learned

+Working on **Lab Rat** provided valuable learning experiences in various aspects of game development:

+- **Scrum & Sprints**: Gained practical experience in agile project management using Scrum methodologies and organizing work into sprints.
+- **Trello**: Utilized Trello for task management and project tracking, improving team collaboration and organization.
+- **Version Control with a Group**: Enhanced skills in using version control systems like Git for collaborative development and managing changes effectively.
+- **Game Design Document (GDD)**: Learned how to draft and refine a game design document to outline and communicate game concepts and mechanics.
+- **Prototyping**: Developed prototypes at various stages to test and iterate on game features, ensuring a solid foundation for the final product.

+These experiences have significantly contributed to my growth as a game developer and project manager.

 ## Demo